In the moment, Mark LaGanga did not know.

 "There was so much dust and the street signs were hard to see that it never really dawned on me that one tower already came down," LaGanga said in a 2018 interview.

 As he walked from the highway toward the base of the north tower, he interviewed passersby, asking the question on everyone's mind: "What happened?"
-A policeman thought the roof had caved in; a fireman thought part of the building collapsed.
+A police officer thought the roof had caved in; a firefighter thought part of the building collapsed.
 Even those who watched it happen up close could not process that the entire south tower, a gargantuan skyscraper of 110 floors, had suddenly vanished.

 As LaGanga walked toward the north tower, smoke and dust began to fill the cerulean sky.
 Eventually, it blotted out the sun.
 On the street near the remaining tower, New York City looked unrecognizable, all hazy and monochromatic.
 A thick layer of dust and soot caked every surface and dampened the sound of building alarms.